 Contrary to popular belief, applying ways that eliminate separation anxiety are not spiteful or mean; those are ways that actually help your dog to relax and be assured that you are coming back each time you leave.
 It is also a demonstration of that you are in control.
 Remember that the lesser the anxiety, the healthier your dog will be.

-Before it will worsen to become a nuisance, your dog’s anxiety problems need to be reduced if not eliminated.
+Before it worsens to become a nuisance, your dog’s anxiety problems need to be reduced if not eliminated.
 Avoid petting them before leaving or upon your arrival.
-Do not allow your dog to establish a connection of your pre-departure activities to the attention you give, in order to keep it free from separation anxiety.
+Do not allow your dog to establish a connection of your pre-departure activities in order to keep it free from separation anxiety.